-Care-givers who work with elderly clients come face-to-face with death on a fairly regular basis.
-But it never gets "easy" to lose a client you've become close to.
+Caregivers who work with elderly clients come face-to-face with death on a fairly regular basis.
+But it's never easy to lose a client you've become close to.

-This is a major challenge for people who specialize in geriatrics, and must be acknowledged.
+This is a major challenge for people who specialize in geriatrics, and it must be acknowledged.

 Professionals in this field need a range of self-care techniques they can use to deal with loss in healthy ways—and the understanding that to feel distraught or stressed out in these circumstances is normal.